tmac233/demo-three/README.md

 # demo-three
 Correction for demo-two

 Looks like it finally worked

+So far so good!